mgrebenets/mgrebenets.github.io/_posts/2015-01-29-bamboo-vs-jenkins.md

 ---
 {% include JB/setup %}

-A [biased and subjective] comparison of Bamboo and Jenkins as CI servers for mobile, based on practical experience with both.
+A _biased and subjective_ comparison of Bamboo and Jenkins as CI servers for mobile development, based on practical experience with both.

 <!--more-->

 Continuous Integration and Continuous Deployment (Delivery, Distribution) has been around for quite a while.
-But surprisingly enough on a global scale it pretty much just got into its teen years in regards to Mobile.
+But surprisingly enough on a global scale it pretty much just got into its teen years in regards to mobile development.
 Well, subjectively, of course.

 You can see all levels of mobile CI these days.
 Some would still install builds from Xcode, others would have a quickly patched up build server under their desk.
-Xcode Bots meets the needs of yet another group of people.
+Xcode Bots meet the needs of yet another group of people.
 Travis CI is good and for open source projects it's probably the best option.
+And guess what, I know few **successful** iOS development companies that develop apps for _enterprise_ clients, and have **no CI** at all.

-The advanced level of CI would include distributed build systems with multiple build nodes, support for automated unit and UI tests, running tests on physical devices, automatic deployment to TestFlight, Hockey App, Over the Air, and much more.
+The advanced level of CI would include distributed build systems with multiple build nodes, support for automated unit and UI tests, running tests on simulator and physical devices, automatic deployment to TestFlight, Hockey App, Over the Air, and much more.
 It becomes not just mobile development, but spans into areas like DevOps and others.
-[Etsy's blog post](https://codeascraft.com/2014/02/28/etsys-journey-to-continuous-integration-for-mobile-apps/) is a good example of where this path can take you.
+[Etsy's blog post](https://codeascraft.com/2014/02/28/etsys-journey-to-continuous-integration-for-mobile-apps/) is somewhat outdated but still a very good example of where this path can take you.

 If you decide to take mobile CI under your total control, you have to pick a build server to start with.